simp/simp-doc/docs/common/Level_of_Knowledge.rst

-SIMP is designed for use by system administrators or users with a strong background using Linux operating systems.
-The core applications that make up SIMP and require prerequisite knowledge are:
+SIMP is designed for use by system administrators/users with a strong background in Linux operating systems.
+The core technologies that require prerequisite knowledge are:

-- :term:`Puppet` - 5.3 or later
+- :term:`Puppet` - 5.5 or later

 - :term:`Domain Name System` (DNS) - BIND 9

-- :term:`Dynamic Host Configuration Protocol` (DHCP) - Internet Systems Consortium (ISC) DHCP
+- :term:`Dynamic Host Configuration Protocol` (DHCP) - Internet Systems
+  Consortium (ISC) DHCP

 - :term:`Lightweight Directory Access Protocol` (LDAP) - OpenLDAP

--  RedHat Kickstart (including all tools behind it) - :term:`Trivial File Transfer Protocol` (TFTP), PXELinux, etc.
+-  RedHat :term:`Kickstart`, including all technologies involved:
+   :term:`Trivial File Transfer Protocol` (TFTP), :term:`PXE`, PXELinux, etc.

--  Apache
+-  The Apache HTTP Server

--  :term:`Yellowdog Updater, Modified` (YUM)
+-  The :term:`Yellowdog Updater, Modified` (YUM) package manager

--  Rsyslog Version 3+
+-  :term:`Rsyslog` 8+

--  :term:`Internet Protocol Tables` (IPtables) (Basic knowledge of the rules)
+-  :term:`IPTables` (Internet Protocol Tables)/Firewalld, basic knowledge of
+   the rules

--  :term:`Auditd` (Basic knowledge of how the daemon works)
+-  :term:`Auditd`, Basic knowledge of how the daemon works

--  :term:`Advanced Intrusion Detection Environment` (AIDE) (Basic knowledge of the rules)
+-  :term:`Advanced Intrusion Detection Environment` (AIDE), basic knowledge of the rules

 -  Basic :term:`X.509`-based :term:`PKI` Key Management

-SIMP does as much initial setup and configuration of these tools as possible.
-However, without at least some understanding, you will be unable to tailor a SIMP system to fit the desired environment.
-A general understanding of how to control and manipulate these tools from the :term:`command line interface` (CLI) will be necessary, as SIMP does not come stock with a :term:`graphical user interface` (GUI).
+SIMP handles as much of the initial setup and management of these tools as possible  However, you will need at least some understanding of them in order to tailor a SIMP system to fit the desired environment.
+You will also need a general understanding of how to control and manipulate these tools from the :term:`command line interface` (CLI); SIMP does not provide a :term:`graphical user interface` (GUI).

 Knowledge of scripting and :term:`Ruby` programming will also help to further customize a SIMP install but is not required for routine use.